An important message to men and women over the age of 55 who want to supplement their Social Security income

 September 4, 2012 US debt reaches $16 trillion, a number that has tripled over the last 2 presidencies.

 Since there is no free lunch, Americans will likely face higher taxes thanks to Uncle Sam’s spending regime.
 Also, since Washington must pay massive interest on their debt, it is to their advantage to artificially keep interest rates as low as possible, punishing savers.
 (And since the Fed is currently buying $45 billion in mortgage-backed securities EVERY MONTH… the punishment will continue.)

 ** According to AARP, policy makers are debating a new “cost of living adjustment” that would lead to an 8.4% reduction in benefits for older Social Security recipients.

 ** Dividends, one of the last remaining strongholds for retirees to earn decent monthly income, have just had their tax rates raised for high income earners… it could be just a matter of time until those tax rates trickle down to the “middle class.”

 Inflation erodes buying power.
 That's why locking in money for 5-10 years in crummy CDs or Treasuries that pay a measly 1% (or less!) is almost like committing retirement fund suicide.
 But sadly, many people keep rolling over their money because they simply don't know where else to turn.

 That's where Glen came in.

-He taught me an alternative investing program any baby boomer could use to not only keep up with inflation… but beat it.
-A program that thrived in precisely this type of downtrodden economy and, above all else, a program that was incredibly SAFE.
+He taught me an alternative investing program I discovered that any baby boomer can use to not only keep up with inflation… but beat it.
+A program that thrived in precisely this type of downtrodden economy and, above all else, a program that is incredibly SAFE.